freedomofpress/securedrop-protocol/docs/README.md

 - **The server OS and filesystem will minimize metadata.** OS implementation-level specifications are not part of the protocol, but it is assumed that file creation/deletion operations will not be logged to disk, and options will be explored for minimizing timestamps and other metadata at the filesystem level.

+## Additional considerations for the threat model

+Freedom of the Press Foundation (FPF) is the entity responsible for maintaining SecureDrop.
+FPF can offer additional services, such as dedicated support.
+While the project is open source, its components (SecureDrop releases, Onion Rulesets submitted upstream to Tor Browser) are signed with signing keys controlled by FPF.
+Despite this, SecureDrop is and will remain completely usable without any FPF involvement or knowledge.

+- Is generally trusted
+- Is based in the US
+- Might get compromised technically
+- Might get compromised legally
+- Develops all the components and signs them
+- Enrolls newsrooms

 ## Limitations and Discussion

 ### Behavioral analysis